City-Chic Registry Office Wedding at a Marylebone Town Hall

 Wedding Highlights

-“Despite a rainy forecast," says Lucy, "we got so lucky with the most amazing spring sunshine, the photos of everyone striding through Soho look like something out of a film.
-London really did its best work for us on our wedding day.”
+“Despite a rainy forecast,” says Lucy, “we got so lucky with the most amazing spring sunshine.
+The photos of everyone striding through Soho look like something out of a film.
+London truly did its best on our wedding day.”

 A Last Piece of Wedding Planning Advice...

-In spite of being a talented cake maker, Lucy recalls one important piece of advice: “One thing I learnt - for any wedding cake bakers reading this - don’t make your own cake.
-It is honestly the last thing you need on your to-do list in the days before.
-I would not be told otherwise, but I’ll admit I was wrong on that one!”
+Despite being a talented cake maker, Lucy recalls one important piece of advice: “One thing I learned: for any wedding cake bakers reading this, don’t make your own cake.
+It’s honestly the last thing you need in the days before the wedding.
+I wasn’t convinced otherwise, but I’ll admit I was wrong on that one!”

 Recommended Wedding Suppliers

-Gift List: The Wedding Present Company, Catering: Rens Kitchen, Florist: Lys London, Bridal Fashion: Shona Joy, Groom’s Suit: Percival, Wedding Ceremony Venue: Marylebone Town Hall, Reception Venue: West Reservoir Centre, Transport: Route Master Buses, Cake: Lucy Burton Bakes, Music: The Jukeboxes, MUA: Kate De Havilland, Hair: Hair by Irene, Band: Violet Soul
+Gift List: The Wedding Present Company, Photography: Phoebe Piper, Catering: Ren's Kitchen, Florist: Lys London, Bridal Fashion: Shona Joy, Groom’s Suit: Percival, Wedding Ceremony Venue: Marylebone Town Hall, Reception Venue: West Reservoir Centre, Transport: Route Master Buses, Cake: Lucy Burton Bakes, MUA: Kate De Havilland, Hair: Hair by Irene, Music Band: Violet Soul

 The Wedding Present Company is a bespoke wedding gift list experience; couples come to us seeking the extraordinary.
 We offer a tailored and completely personalised wedding registry experience free of charge.
 Our team goes above and beyond to help you create a wedding list that is unique to both of you and full of items that you will love and use for a lifetime.